ganrad/MvcGarage/README.md

   2> GO
   ```

-### C] Deploy the My Garage application within OpenShift CP using the web console/UI.
+### C] Deploy the My Garage application within OpenShift CP using the Web Console/UI.
 1. Fork this Github repository so that it gets added to your account.

 2. Login into the OpenShift CP Web Console (if you haven't already).
 Click on the *'test-asp-net-sql'* project.
 Then click *Add to project* at the top.
 Next, under tab *Browse Catalog* search for the **'dotnetcore-11-rhel7:latest'** S2I (Source to image) builder image.
 Click to select this image.